How to make a game on Steam

-Having now uploaded 2 of my otome games on Steam (Café Rouge and High School Otome) I now know what it’s like to sell your game on the Steam platform, and because there are just not a lot of information on how to do this, I thought I should just write it in this blog post, and share with all of you my experiences on the Steam platform as an indie developer using our CloudNovel game engine.
+Having now uploaded 2 of my commercial games on Steam (Café Rouge and Magical Girl Creator), as well as 8 other free games, I now know what it’s like to sell your game on the Steam platform, and because there are just not a lot of information on how to do this, I thought I should just write it in this blog post, and share with all of you my experiences on the Steam platform as an indie developer using our CloudNovel game engine.

 For technical information on how to upload to Steam, we have a tutorial in the official CloudNovel documentation that you can read here: https://cloudnovel.net/documentation/novel/advanced/uploading-to-steam